 Transfer students who are members of Phi Theta Kappa and have maintained high academic success during their college work will be considered for this scholarship.
 Applicants must have completed at least 30 hours of college level work.
 To be considered for the Phi Theta Kappa Scholarship, all completed application materials must be received by admissions office by March 1.

 The Radford University Foundation has numerous partial scholarships that are awarded each academic year.
 These scholarships are based on factors such as hometown location, major, and merit.
-Upper class students are invited to apply for these scholarships during the spring semester and will be notified of awards in June for the upcoming academic year.
+Upper class students are invited to apply for these scholarships after December 1 (during the Spring semester) and will be notified of awards in April for the upcoming academic year.
 There are several scholarships available to new students, who have be admitted and paid their deposit.
-A complete listing of scholarship opportunities can be found online at https://radford.academicworks.com or in our Foundation Scholarship Booklet.
+A complete listing of scholarship opportunities can be found online at https://radford.academicworks.com.

 Many organizations provide scholarships for students such as The Lion's Club, Kiwana's Club, Rotary Clubs, Fraternal Organizations, etc. Students should inquire directly with those individual places for scholarship information.